October 1, 2018

 But I wasn’t.

 I asked employee after employee, they had no clues.

 I finally exhausted all my logical answers & resigned myself to phoning in a police report.
 I couldn’t believe someone had stolen money from the safe.
 No one on my staff would be capable.
 Or so I thought.
 If the culprit was one of my staff members, then I wanted to scare the bejesus out of them.
-I told the police I wasn’t hopeful to see the money again, but I did want to send a message that this wasn’t okay.
+I told the police I wasn’t hopeful to see the money, but I did want to send a message that it wasn’t okay.

 I was sad.
 I was angry.
 I was making myself cuckoo asking the question, ‘Did this really happen?’
 Until about a month after the incident.

 A letter arrived in the mail.
 It was not a normal looking piece of mail.
 The address on the front of the envelope was typed funny.
 The stamp had been taped on and there was no return address either.
-So, despite my initial thoughts of the Anthrax letters, I opened it.
+Did MacGyver send this note?
+Well, despite my initial impression of the Anthrax letters, I opened it.

 As you may have guessed, I never saw a penny of the money repaid to me.